 “We’ll be net-zero this year,” Parris said, enthusiastically.
 “We’ll be producing more electricity than we use.”

 In addition to slowing global warming — a cause Parris considers critical — he said becoming a clean energy community makes fiscal sense.
-The CCA’s
+The CCA’s direct purchase from solar farms will save Lancaster users 15 to 30 percent on their energy bills, he said.

 A massive influx of new energy threatens to overwhelm the current transmission system.